MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

   An interface can have only one default property.

   Once you specify the default property, this checkbox is unavailable for any other properties that you add to the interface.
-  Only available for a MFC dispinterface.
+  Only available for an MFC dispinterface.

 - **Parameters**